 The next phase was to design the sketches into a detailed Hi-Fi wire-frame prototype.
 The prototype helped me to run a few testing rounds with few selected users.

-Based on the research findings, ideas and discussions, i focused on few amendments to the above dashboard view:
+Based on the research findings, ideas and discussions, we focused on few amendments to the above dashboard view:

 Improved patient card

-I figured out that the physicians and nurses in a hospital identifies their patients primarily by bed number.
+We figured out that the physicians and nurses in a hospital identifies their patients primarily by bed number.
 Hence included the bed number and and patient gender is indicated with standard gender colors for quick identification.
-Also based on the research findings i included the most commonly used vitals as indicators on the patient card.
+Also based on the research findings we included the most commonly used vitals as indicators on the patient card.

 Improved search

-Even though the dashboard solution was designed for the ER unit, i thought through about the solution as a holistic solution.
+Even though the dashboard solution was designed for the ER unit, we thought through about the solution as a holistic solution.
 Hence added a patient search along with a department selection.

 Improved navigation

-How can i show all the patient on the screen?
-Can i cramp up my design to do this? well the solution that i came up was not to make the design look cluttered but to make it more intuitive.
+How can we show all the patient on the screen?
+Can we cramp up our design to do this? well the solution that we came up was not to make the design look cluttered but to make it more intuitive.
 Hence added arrows to indicate there are more patients to be seen and for easy touch friendly navigation.
 A dynamic label on the patient count indicates the current state.

 At the time of designing a solution for the vitals dashboard, few of us were required to fly over to Riyadh head office to visit the hospital chain for various requirement gatherings and workshops.